— PhD, The University of Texas at Austin

 This course will have a heavy focus on the semiotics of the material culture and practices surrounding food.
 We will investigate theories and methodologies in the tool kit of the linguistic anthropologist and apply them to the communicative system of foodways.
 Food is a perfect example of cultural text, which can be read in interdisciplinary ways to learn more about the culture in question.
 We will use linguistic methods and theory to analyze the ways language and food are used to communicate nuances of identity.

 2012.
 Conversion in South Central Quintana Roo: Changes in Religion, Community, Economy and Nutrition in a Maya Village.
-Forthcoming in Food, Culture and Society.
+Food, Culture and Society.
 Berg Publishers.
 Vol 15.1.

 2010.
 Maya Foodways: A Reflection of Gender and Ideology.
 In Pre-Columbian Foodways: Interdisciplinary Approaches To Food, Culture, and Markets in Mesoamerica.
 Eds.
 John E. Staller and Michael D. Carrasco.
 Springer, NY.